dvtate/old-yoda/README.md

   - `dupn`: performs `dup` n number or times (2 args)
   - `swap`: swaps the top 2 elements in the stack
   - `assert`: makes an error if top of stack is false
+  - `stklen`: returns the size of the stack

 * Variables/references and types:
   - `str`: converts to string